Benjamin Lawler

 Greenville, SC 29607

-Benjamin Lawler joined the Automotive Engineering department at Clemson University in August of 2019.
-Prior to joining CU-ICAR, he was an Assistant Professor in Mechanical Engineering at Stony Brook University since January of 2015 and a postdoctoral researcher at Oak Ridge National Laboratory from 2013 to 2014.
+Benjamin Lawler joined the Automotive Engineering department at Clemson University in August 2019.
+Prior to joining CU-ICAR, he served as an Assistant Professor in Mechanical Engineering at Stony Brook University since January 2015 and as a postdoctoral researcher at Oak Ridge National Laboratory from 2013 to 2014.
 He received his doctoral and master’s degrees in Mechanical Engineering from the University of Michigan, and his bachelor’s degree in Mechanical Engineering from the University of Massachusetts Amherst.